 Christopher Kennedy’s series of contemporary abstract photography, Photo Luminism, has been purchased by collectors, designers, architects and homeowners as well as the corporate and hospitality industries.
 The unique images of static points of light are captured in a single exposure entirely in-camera.
 Printed on metal, the vivid abstract images appear almost 3-dimensional, having a luminescent glow and demanding attention.
 Printed on fine art paper, the other worldly images project incredible warmth and saturation, while remaining grounded and at ease in any setting.

 Comments by journalists, critics and exhibition visitors:

 Trina McKenna, Publisher/Editor-In-Chief, ICON Magazine: “I … was very impressed with your gorgeous light photographs.
 Some photographers are in a class of their own, and I think you’re one of them.
 Your photographs are truly unique and I can see why corporations and hotels would buy them.”

 Ronni Rose, Journalist: “It’s so exciting to see something so fresh.
 You see so many things that are auto pilot, that are just mediocre, that is just getting by.
 And then somebody breaks out of the monotony, the ordinary and does something brilliant like you’re doing.”

 Stephen Perloff, Editor, The Photo Review: “Photography has a traditional tie to reality, and partly because of that I think it’s rare that it does abstraction well.
 Yet there’s something quite engaging about your pictures.
 Yes, like Pollock, there are references that we make to ‘reality.’
 But their photographic aspect is only an artifact of their making.
 They are images that stand on their own, floating free of any lens-based expectations.”

-Tamara Cannon, gallery owner: “When Christopher first showed me his images I was immediately drawn to them.
+Tamara Cannon, Owner Gallery Piquel, New Hope: “When Christopher first showed me his images I was immediately drawn to them.
 They have a luminescent, almost 3D quality, unlike anything I had seen before.
 Christopher’s creations are impressive for both their artistic impact as well as for their meticulous method of creation and production.”